louib/challenge-response/README.md

 The `nusb` backend has the advantage of not depending on `libusb`, thus making it easier to add `challenge_response` to your dependencies.

+> [!NOTE]
+> The `nusb` feature is not available on Windows.
+If configured, the library will default to using the `rusb` backend instead.

 ### Perform a Challenge-Response (HMAC-SHA1 mode)

 If you are using a YubiKey, you can configure the HMAC-SHA1 Challenge-Response